Joshalphonse/Portfolio-Workshop/README.md

 # Build Your Portfolio

-In this workshop, you will build a [TODO appliction](https://corvidtodo.com) using Corvid by Wix.
+In this workshop, you will build a portfolio website using Corvid by Wix.

 **:link: Useful links**